Frequently Asked Questions

 The Withdrawal Agreement protects those EU citizens residing in the United Kingdom, and UK nationals residing in one of the 27 EU Member States at the end of the transition period, where such residence is in accordance with EU law on free movement.
-The Withdrawal Agreement also protects the family members that are granted rights under EU law (current spouses and registered partners, parents, grandparents, children, grandchildren and a person in an existing durable relationship), who do not yet live in the same host state as the Union citizen or the UK national, to join them in the future.
+The Withdrawal Agreement also protects the family members that are granted rights under EU law (current spouses and registered partners, dependent parents/parents-in-law, children/stepchildren up to the age of 21 or beyond this age if dependent and a person in an existing durable relationship), who do not yet live in the same host state as the Union citizen or the UK national, to join them in the future.

 Children will be protected by the Withdrawal Agreement, wherever they are born before or after the United Kingdom’s withdrawal, or whether they are born inside or outside the host state where the EU citizen or the UK national resides.
 The only exception foreseen concerns children born after the United Kingdom’s withdrawal and for which a parent not covered by the Withdrawal Agreement has sole custody under the applicable family law.

 Considering that the transition period ended December 31st, it is no longer possible to apply for the certificate of registration at the City Hall.
 You should now request the issuance of a new document.
 Please send an email to firstname.lastname@example.org, attaching your identity documents and proof of your stay in the country before December 31st 2020.

 If you live in Portugal for more than five years, but haven’t got the permanent residence certificate, you may apply for the replacement of your certificate of registration with a permanent residence document.
 For such, you might have to submit supporting documents in which you are living in Portugal for more than five consecutive years as provided in Law 37/2006, and during that period you have been employed or self-employed or have had means of subsistence.